Extreme Heat

 • In the evening or at night (if safe), open windows to cool your home.

-• Re-schedule activities that may result in lining up outside in the sun (e.g. going to stores where there may be a line up outside) to a different day or a time of day that is cooler (morning or evening).
-Bring water and a hat with you if you do go out.
+• Re-schedule activities to a different day or a time of day that is cooler (morning or evening).
+Bring water and a hat if you go out.

 • Avoid strenuous outdoor activities or reschedule for the early morning or evening hours.
 Stay hydrated.